amarynn/TicTacToe/README.md

 ## :page_facing_up: About
 - A TicTacToe game where you take turns clicking in the game interface to try and get 3 in a row to win.
+- Buttons on screen for users to reset the game board or reset the board and scores

 ## :pencil2: Planning & Problem Solving
 - Initially make pseudocode to work through the app functionality and plan how to make it work.